 Emotional support is always crucial, but is especially necessary during a divorce.
 Going through a divorce may be the most difficult and busiest time of your life.
-Kevin Shupperd understands that as an experienced Boise divorce attorney.
+Kevin Shupperd understands that as an experienced Boise and Meridian divorce attorney.
 He shares his best advice on how to get emotional support during a divorce and why it is important.
 Taking care of yourself should be a priority, not an after-thought!

 1. Start activities and hobbies